About the host organisations

-The CEA is first and foremost a trusted place where Ethics and Compliance professionals i.e. officers in corporations and organisations come to meet their peers, discuss, benchmark, learn, share, etc. on a confidential basis, in a format especially designed for them –the “Club des Professionnels de l’Éthique” (Ethics and Compliance Professionals Club).
+The CEA is first and foremost a trusted place where Ethics and Compliance professionals i.e. officers in corporations and organisations come to meet their peers, discuss, benchmark, learn, share, etc. on a confidential basis, in various formats especially designed for them.

-The CEA also organizes book reviews with writers in the “Librairie de l’Éthique” (Ethics Book Club).
 The CEA partners with other organisations such as the IBE and ECI.
-In 2013, it became the French Chapter of European Business Ethics Network (EBEN).
+In 2013, it became the French Chapter of European Business Ethics Network.

 It also participates in numerous conferences to influence public and private decision-makers in order to reinforce the position of Ethics and Compliance in corporations and organisations.